oncogenetics/LocusExplorer/Markdown/ResponseToReviewers.md

 * [#40](https://github.com/oncogenetics/LocusExplorer/issues/40) - BED file format definition is changed to bedGraph

 2. Replicate Figure 1 in manuscript
 2.1.
-I tried to reproduce Figure 1 using Locus Explorer and noted a few differences.
+I tried to reproduce Figure 1 using LocusExplorerExplorer and noted a few differences.
 I suggest regenerating the image for Figure 1 using the latest version.
 In Figure 1, while the genomic region is labeled 36020000 - 36140000 along the bottom, it seems that the Manhattan plot covers that range while other plots such as SNPType see to extend beyond that range.
-In Locus Explorer, the SNPType track covers a smaller range (contains fewer elements) than in Figure 1, but now matches the range of the Manhattan plot.
+In LocusExplorerExplorer, the SNPType track covers a smaller range (contains fewer elements) than in Figure 1, but now matches the range of the Manhattan plot.
 2.2.
-The LDSmooth curve shapes for rs718961 and rs11649743 are different -- in Figure 1 they have one peak and the pink curve is split at the top, while in Locus Explorer, they have a large peak plus a smaller peak to the right (depending on LD).
+The LDSmooth curve shapes for rs718961 and rs11649743 are different -- in Figure 1 they have one peak and the pink curve is split at the top, while in LocusExplorerExplorer, they have a large peak plus a smaller peak to the right (depending on LD).
 I tried adjusting LD but none of the values (0, 0.05, 0.10, 0.15, and the default 0.20) seemed to duplicate the shapes in Figure 1.

 * [#47](https://github.com/oncogenetics/LocusExplorer/issues/47) - Updated manuscript has the latest, reproducible Figure 1.
 Applied settings: